Press ENTER to search, ESC to clear

 Green Moray Eel

 With 2 sets of jaws and a slimy mucus coating, this eel species is sure to impress.
-Find them in caves and crevices next time you visit the shark habitat.
+Find them in caves and crevices next time you visit the Shark Habitat.